-8. 1 Plaintiffs, and thousands of similarly situated students with disabilities, need 2 urgent relief in the form of a Temporary Restraining Order and Preliminary injunction.
-With the 3 spread of the Delta Variant, in-person classrooms can quickly and silently become hotbeds of infection.
-Students under twelve years of age cannot be vaccinated, and face increased risk of 4 illness from the Delta Variant than from earlier forms of COVID-19.
-Students who are 5 6 medically compromised risk debilitating illness from exposure.
-Family members who are 7 medically compromised also face life-threatening risks if students attend in-person classes and 8 contract COVID.
-But these students also face serious risks if their families refuse to send to 9 them to in-person classes.
-They will lose precious instructional time and risk truancy citations if 10 they fail to attend.
-If they attempt to participate in Independent Study without the 11 accommodations they need, they will not be able to access the curriculum and will be 12 effectively excluded from full and equal access to their educational program.

-9. 13 During the 2020-21 school year, the students with IEPs had "distance learning" 14 plans" that reflected how the services in their IEPs would be provided during the COVID-19 15 pandemic.
+- 11. Plaintiffs, and thousands of similarly situated students with disabilities, need urgent relief in the form of a Temporary Restraining Order and Preliminary injunction.
+With the spread of the Delta Variant, in-person classrooms can quickly and silently become hotbeds of infection.
+Students under twelve years of age cannot be vaccinated, and face increased risk of illness from the Delta Variant than from earlier forms of COVID-19.
+Students who are medically compromised risk debilitating illness from exposure.
+Family members who are medically compromised also face life-threatening risks if students attend in-person classes and contract COVID.
+But these students also face serious risks if their families refuse to send to them to in-person classes.
+They will lose precious instructional time and risk truancy citations if they fail to attend.
+If they attempt to participate in Independent Study without the accommodations they need, they will not be able to access the curriculum and will be effectively excluded from full and equal access to their educational program. - 12.
+During the 2020-21 school year, the students with IEPs had "distance learning plans" that reflected how the services in their IEPs would be provided during the COVID-19 pandemic.
 This is the status quo - the last uncontested state between the parties in this matter.
-While not perfect, many students, including Plaintiffs E.E. and L.N., adapted and were able to 16 17 make educational progress during distance learning.
+While not perfect, many students, including Plaintiffs E.E., L.N., H.H., and K.H., adapted and were able to make educational progress during distance learning.
 The pandemic is not over.
-For a significant 18 subset of students with disabilities, being forced to attend in-person classes would put them at 19 serious risk of harm.
-Allowing them to be denied access to any distance learning program, or 20 forcing them to accept an online program with few or none of the services they require to access 21 their education, ensures that the very students who have been harmed the most by the pandemic 22 are now put in a position which will inevitably exacerbate their learning loss.

-23 10.
-Plaintiffs seek a temporary restraining order and preliminary injunction to restore 24 the status quo by (a) enjoining the requirement in the new Independent Study statute, Cal.
-Educ.
-25 Code § 51745, that students with disabilities must obtain prior approval from their IEP team, 26 and (b) ordering Defendants to ensure that disabled students receive the accommodations they 27 require in Independent Study, including implementation of their existing Distance Learning 28 Plans.
+For a significant subset of students with disabilities, being forced to attend in-person classes would put them at serious risk of harm.
+Allowing them to be denied access to any distance learning program, or forcing them to accept an online program with few or none of the services they require to access their education, ensures that the very students who have been harmed the most by the pandemic are now put in a position which will inevitably exacerbate their learning loss. - 13.
+Plaintiffs seek a temporary restraining order and preliminary injunction to restore the status quo by (a) enjoining Assembly Bill 130 to the extent it limits or otherwise prohibits school districts' ability to provide special education instruction and related services virtually; and (b) ensuring students with disabilities have meaningful access to distance learning programs that are comparable to the programs they received during the 2020-21 school year.
 Only such an order will protect the health and safety of the Student Plaintiffs and enable them and the putative class to continue their education until they are safe to resume in-person classes.
 Plaintiffs also seek a permanent injunction and declaratory relief against all Defendants.